 Continental Divide Trail Permits

 There is no single interagency permit for the CDT.
-CDT travelers must obtain permits for camping in several areas, Glacier National Park, Yellowstone National Park, Rocky Mountain National Park, Blackfeet Reservation, and Indian Peaks Wilderness in Colorado.
-Some of these areas require no advance planning because the permits can be filled out at the trailhead for free.
+CDT travelers must obtain permits for camping in several areas, such as Glacier National Park, Yellowstone National Park, Rocky Mountain National Park, Blackfeet Reservation, and Indian Peaks Wilderness in Colorado.
+Some areas allow you to fill out the permits at the trailhead for free.
 More information on permits is available on the CDT Thru Hiking website.

-Because the US is incredibly vast, it has diverse terrain and culture.
-From miles of beaches to snow-covered mountains to volcanoes and swamps, it is all here.
-Your experience is mostly determined by where you go.
+Because the U.S. is incredibly vast, it has diverse terrain and culture.
+It is all here, from miles of beaches to snow-covered mountains to volcanoes and swamps.
+Your experience is mainly determined by where you go.
 You’ll have to decide what type of experience you’re after.

-Some useful resources to start with for planning your hike and ordering backpacking food is Outdoor Herbivore.
+One helpful resource for planning your hike and ordering backpacking food is Outdoor Herbivore.
 For international hikers, we can be your dedicated U.S. contact if you will be purchasing any trail food from us.
-Please contact us first to make a request.
+Please contact us to make a request.

 More useful websites for researching your hike